junxit/us-congress-code/title-10/chapter-21/sec-430c.md

 (Added Pub.
 L. 118–159, div.
 A, title IX, § 921(a), Dec.
 23, 2024, 138 Stat.
 2036.)

 ## Notes

+1 So in original.
+Appears in text capitalized as “Senior Intelligence Oversight Official”.

 ### Statutory Notes and Related Subsidiaries